TeamRizu/outfox-wiki/content/user-guide/games/_index.md

 ### Controller Based Modes:

-* **be-mu** _(core)_ - Formally _beat_ Supports 5-key and 7-key styles, and the ability to load BMS files.
-Full BME/BML support is in progress.
+* **be-mu** _(core)_ - Formally _beat_ Supports 5-key + scratch and 7-key + scratch styles , and the ability to load BMS files.
+Full BME/BML support is almost complete.
-* **po-mu** _(core)_ - Formally _popn_ A PMS player mode, supporting 3, 4, 5, 7, and 9-button styles, 2 player mode, and the ability to load PMS/BME po-mu files.
+* **po-mu** _(core)_ - Formally _popn_ A PMS player mode, supporting 3, 4, 5, 7, 9 and 18-button styles, 2 player mode, and the ability to load PMS/BME po-mu files.
-* **kbx** _(core)_ - A 1 to 15 lane game type designed primarily for keyboard play, being able to play songs from any mode using the smartGen system.
+* **kbx** _(core)_ - A 1 to 19 lane game type designed primarily for keyboard play, being able to play songs from any mode using the smartGen system.
 This is a OutFox-specific game type that does not emulate any specific game.
 * **gddm** _(core)_ - A drum mode supporting six-part (five drums and one pedal), nine-part (seven drums, bass pedal, hi-hat pedal), and 10-part ("Real") styles, modelled upon the mechanics of the arcade rhythm game _Drummania_).
 We support the DTX file format, which is used with simulators for the game such as DTXMania.
 * **gdgf** _(core)_ (formerly **guitar** prior to OutFox-alpha-4.9.8) - A guitar mode supporting three-fret and five-fret styles, modelled upon the mechanics of the arcade rhythm game _GuitarFreaks_.
 * **gh** _(core)_ - A five-fret guitar mode modelled upon the mechanics of once-popular console games originating from North America.